8base/passwordles-email-auth-auth0-tutorial/READme.md

 ### passwordlessAuthLogin

-Let's write the GraphQL schema, a handler function, and mocks for our `passwordlessAuthLogin` reolver.
+Let's write the GraphQL schema, a handler function, and mocks for our `passwordlessAuthLogin` resolver.

 #### src/resolvers/passwordlessAuthLogin/schema.graphql

-For the login resolver's schema we're going to want to return an auth result.
+For the login resolvers schema we're going to want to return an auth result.
 We can simply use the same object as is returned from the `auth0/token` endpoint and nest it in our success response.

 ```graphql
 # Auth0 token response object